Dhghomon/easy_rust/README.md

         println!("{}", my_string); // now my_string is being used as a reference });

-    std::mem::drop(my_string);  // (note: this will not compile) Maybe we drop it.
+    std::mem::drop(my_string);  // ⚠️ Maybe we drop it.
 But the thread still needs it.

     handle.join();
 }